How to Get Clear on What You Believe After Leaving Religion

 It might be that as you come to certain beliefs, you won’t know right away whether you believe them or not.
 That’s ok.
 Work on the ones you’re clearest about first, and leave yourself time to ponder the others.

 This activity doesn’t have to be done in one sitting.
 You can take a few days, weeks, or even months to do it.
-But if you’re serious about pulling yourself through a spiritual crisis, make sure you are referring back to your beliefs every now and then.
+But if you’re serious about regaining your spiritual bearings after leaving religion, make sure to refer back to your beliefs every now and then.
 As you live your life, you may discover what you truly believe about things you may not have been certain of right away.

 3. Replace discarded beliefs with new ones.

-In the example I mentioned above, I had to replace my belief about religion with the belief that there are as many right ways to worship God as there are people.
-For all the beliefs you’ve discarded, you’ll have to replace them with new beliefs.
-If you don’t, you’ll find that your old beliefs will still fight to have authority in your life.
+You’ll probably want to replace the beliefs you’ve discarded with new beliefs.
+If you don’t, you might find that your old beliefs will still fight to have authority in your life.

 It may be possible to discard some beliefs without replacing them with others if they aren’t very contentious for you or deeply held by you.
 But for the beliefs that you’ve turned over and over in your mind or the ones that have caused you to lose sleep or question what you once considered certain—those beliefs will have to be replaced.